vs SortlyVendor comparison

 When to choose LineNow

-You're a product-based SMB — restaurant, retail store, dropship operation, food manufacturer, light manufacturer — that buys inventory from suppliers regularly and needs the procurement workflow to run itself.
+You're a product-based SMB — restaurant, retail store, dropship operation, food manufacturer, light manufacturer — that buys inventory from suppliers regularly and needs the procurement workflow to stay connected.
 You sell through a POS (Shopify, Square, Toast, Faire, Clover).
-You want the system to recommend what to order, send POs through whichever channel each supplier prefers, parse the supplier replies automatically, and post bills to QuickBooks correctly.
+You want the system to recommend what to order, send POs through supported supplier channels, parse supplier replies into reviewable order updates, and stage bills for QuickBooks with the right context.
 The fact that LineNow also tracks inventory is downstream of running procurement — it's the byproduct of the loop, not the central feature.

 The honest distinction

 Sortly is asset tracking.
 LineNow is procurement.
 Both touch inventory, but the angle they enter from is different.
-For a product-based SMB asking "how do I make my procurement loop run itself?" — Sortly is the wrong category entirely.
+For a product-based SMB asking "how do I keep my procurement loop connected?"
+Sortly is likely not the best fit, even if the inventory label looks similar.

 Related